Jade-West/splitorsteal/README.md

     debugLog("GUI closed")
 end

--- Click country frame and confirm using the Gemini method (+58 Y offset) local function clickCountryInGUI()
+-- Click country frame and confirm – NO +58 offset (works on all devices) local function clickCountryInGUI()
     local selectGui = LocalPlayer.PlayerGui:FindFirstChild("SelectCountry")
     if not selectGui then return false end